eidos-ai/lidar_detection/README.md

     - Moves the generated ply files to each sensor subdirectory

-2. `$ python merge_ply_files.py --sample N --path /path/to/pcaps --out /path/to/output --visualize True`
+2. `$ python merge_ply_files.py --sample N --path /path/to/pcaps --out /path/to/output --visualize`

     This command:
     - Loads random ply files with same frame number from different sensors
     - Transforms point clouds: gets rotation matrix from quaternions and translates position (get from ouster extrinsics - see [Requirements](#requirements))
     - Merges point clouds and saves to output path (`"./merged_clouds/"` by default)
-    - Visualizes the merged point cloud if set to True
+    - Visualizes the merged point cloud if added to command

 3. Load point clouds in 3d point cloud labeling tool (labelCloud)